kronosapiens/xp/README.md

 ## Future

-A reputation/gamification system to help encourage continual participation once students graduate and become alumni.
-Drawing on github repos to calculate "expertise" based on the kinds of languages coded in.
+* Built-in calendar system to improve coordinating of lessons
+* Regular notifications to encourage active maintenance of lessons

 ## Authors